-1.2.1.
-No student or any school organization is allowed to represent the school without endorsement from the Student Support Services Office, the recommendation of the ASS Group Head and the approval of the School President;

-1.2.2.
-No student, campus club or organization, is allowed to use the name and seal of the school in any activity without endorsement from the Student Support Services Office, recommendation of the ASS Group Head and the approval of the School President;

-1.2.3.
-Students who represent the school officially in any off-campus activity must conform strictly to the instructions of school authorities;
+- 1.2.1.
+No student or any school organization is allowed to represent the school without endorsement from the Student Support Services Office, the recommendation of the SAS Group Head and the recommending approval of the Chief Operating Officer and the approval of the School President; - 1.2.2.
+No student, campus club or organization, is allowed to use the name and seal of the school in any activity without endorsement from the Student Support Services Office, recommendation of the SAS Group Head and the recommending approval of the Chief Operating Officer and the approval of the School President; - 1.2.3.
+Students who represent the school officially in any off-campus activity must conform strictly to the instructions of school authorities; - 1.2.4.

-1.2.4.
 Students are forbidden to go to places or establishments of ill reputation, except when the activity is conducted as part of a course requirement and under the supervision of a teacher or adviser.